kishiyamat/ntu-ut-ling-vwp/README.md

 Now, let's see what kind of data we get.
-To begin with, please make sure you are in the right directory. you can check if you are in the correct folder using a command getwd(). if it returns a different folder, please tell me or ask around.
+To begin with, please make sure you are in the right directory.
+You can check if you are in the correct folder using a command getwd().
+If it returns a different folder, please tell me or ask around.

 Then, we assign a file name of an example file to a variable `file_name` In the next line, we can use a function `read.table` for variable assignment.